Alonasa/Alonasa/README.md

-## Hi there 👋
+Hi there 👋
-## I'm Alona Skrypnyk
+I'm Alona Skrypnyk
-## Professional software developer with stack: JS, React, Python, Django
-## 🔭 I’m currently working on a development e-commerce application, which have the goal to connect people who like handmade sweets with end-consumers
+💻Professional software developer with stack: JS, React, Python, Django 🔭 I’m currently working on a development e-commerce application, which have the goal to connect people who like handmade sweets with end-consumers
 ## 🌱 I’m currently gaining my Bachelor's Degree in Software Development at ATU Galway and looking for possibilities to develop my skillset

 <!--